Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Proposed Graph Transformers Network for RF-OWC IoT Networks

 Finally, the updated feature vector for device \( i \) is computed as:

 where $\mathcal{F}(i)$ the set of neighbor devices to $i$ and $\bold{W'} $ is a learnable weight matrix.

 While GATs employ parameter sharing, allowing their attention weights to be reused across compatible graphs, this property alone does not ensure meaningful generalization in dynamic environments.
 In a purely transductive setting, the learned embeddings are optimized for a fixed and fully observed graph, capturing specific node features, link states, and connectivity patterns.
-As a result, when the network topology or device attributes (e.g., energy levels, queue lengths, or hybrid RF–OWC link conditions) evolve over time, these embeddings must be recomputed and cannot directly transfer to unseen configurations.
+As a result, when the network topology or device attributes (e.g., energy levels, queue lengths, or hybrid RF-OWC link conditions) evolve over time, these embeddings must be recomputed and cannot directly transfer to unseen configurations.
 The inductive GNN in DGET addresses this limitation by learning a generalizable aggregation function that adapts the transductive embeddings to dynamically changing graphs.
-The inductive GNN first acts on the the recorded graph $\mathcal G^{\text{R}}_{k}(\mathcal V,\mathcal E)$, where the goal is to embed the recorded graph into a supervised representation.
+The inductive GNN first acts on the recorded graph $\mathcal G^{\text{R}}_{k}(\mathcal V,\mathcal E)$, where the goal is to embed the recorded graph into a supervised representation.
 In other words, inductive embeddings learn to enrich and refine the transductive embeddings given by the input snapshots $\mathcal G^{\text{I}}_{k}(\mathcal V,\mathcal E)$ while relying on the recorded graph embedding $\mathcal G^{\text{R}}_{k}(\mathcal V,\mathcal E)$ to generalize beyond the transductive learned patterns.
 To achieve this, we draw inspiration from the GraphSAGE framework\cite{hamilton2018inductiverepresentationlearninglarge} and incorporate attention-based neighbor weighting with explicit edge features into the aggregation process.
-Unlike vanilla GraphSAGE, which aggregates only node embeddings, our inductive GNN design concatenates edge attributes through a skip connection and uses adaptive coefficients to modulate the contribution of each neighbor.
-Furthermore, it initializes node embeddings using the transductive GNN outputs to maintain structural and temporal consistency across graph snapshots.
+Unlike vanilla GraphSAGE, which aggregates only node embeddings, our inductive GNN design concatenates edge attributes through a skip connection and modulates neighbor contributions based on the known input states.
 The output of the inductive embedding at the layer $p$ is denoted by $\mathbf{o}_i^{p}$ and expressed as follows: